-As noted above, for fiscal year 2020, Messrs.
-Cooper and Lousada elected to participate in the Pre-IPO Plan.
+As noted above, for fiscal year 2021, Mr. Lousada elected to participate in the Pre-IPO Plan.
 In addition to providing an annual bonus that is based on a percentage of the Company's free cash flow, as described above, the Pre-IPO Plan provides its participants with the opportunity to defer all or a portion of their free cash flow bonuses and receive grants of equity interests, within prescribed limits.
+Mr. Cooper previously participated in the Pre-IPO Plan prior to fiscal year 2021.